Need to earn more Delta SkyMiles? Look no further.

 American Express has its own suite of credit cards that earn Membership Rewards points.
 But you can transfer these points from Amex directly to your Delta SkyMiles account on a 1:1 basis (1 point = 1 Delta SkyMile).
 And thanks to some lucrative bonuses and excellent bonus categories, you can earn even more SkyMiles than by using one of Delta’s co-branded cards in certain spending categories.

 One of the best features of this card is that it earns an unbeatable 5x points on all airfare purchased directly through airlines or at amextravel.com.
 So if you buy a $500 ticket at Delta.com, you’d earn 2,500 Membership Rewards that you could transfer to your Delta account.
 You earn just 2x SkyMiles on Delta purchases with the Gold Delta SkyMiles Card from American Express, so the same flight would earn you just 1,000 SkyMiles.
-That’s part of the reason why we recommend the Platinum card to Delta flyers.

 This card carries a hefty fee, at $550 annually.
 But with that comes an incredible suite of perks like $200 in travel credits, up to $200 toward free Uber rides, airport lounge access, up to a $100 credit for Global Entry or PreCheck, and more.
 Those benefits can easily outweigh the annual fee.